James Bradberry: 2019

-He entered training camp slated as the No. 1 starting cornerback.
+Bradberry entered training camp slated as Carolina's No. 1 starting cornerback.
 Head coach Ron Rivera retained Bradberry and Donte Jackson as the starting cornerbacks for the second consecutive season.

 Bradberry (left) in a game against the Washington Redskins in 2019.

 On September 8, 2019, Bradberry started in the Carolina Panthers' home-opener against the Los Angeles Rams and made four combined tackles (two solo), one sack, and also intercepted a pass by Jared Goff to wide receiver Robert Woods during a 27–30 loss.
-On October 13, 2019, Bradberry had one of the best performances of his career as he collected a season-high 11 solo tackles, a season-high four pass deflections, and made a career-high two interceptions off passes thrown by Jameis Winston during a 37–26 win at the Tampa Bay Buccaneers in Week 6.
+On October 13, Bradberry had one of the best performances of his career as he collected a season-high 11 solo tackles, a season-high four pass deflections, and made a career-high two interceptions off passes thrown by Jameis Winston during a 37–26 win at the Tampa Bay Buccaneers in Week 6.
 He was inactive for the Panthers' 16-24 loss at the Green Bay Packers in Week 9 due to an injury to his groin.
 His injury ended a streak of 49 consecutive starts in-a-row.
-On December 3, 2019, the Panthers fired head coach Ron Rivera after they fell to a 5–7 record.
+On December 3, the Panthers fired head coach Ron Rivera after they fell to a 5–7 record.
 Defensive line coach Perry Fewell was appointed to interim head coach for the last four games of the season.
 He finished the 2019 NFL season with a total of 65 combined tackles (51 solo), 12 passes defended, three interceptions, and a sack in 15 games and 15 starts.